crotwell/TauP/docs/index.md

 The website for the TauP Toolkit is: https://github.com/crotwell/TauP

-Documentation is available at [Read The Docs](https://taup.readthedocs.io/en/latest/), or in the [docs/manual](manual/index.html) directory of the distribution.
+Documentation is available at [Read The Docs](https://taup.readthedocs.io/en/latest/), or in docs/manual directory of the distribution.

 If you like TauP and would like to cite it, please use the following:
 Crotwell, H. P., T. J. Owens, and J. Ritsema (1999).
 The TauP Toolkit: Flexible seismic travel-time and ray-path utilities, Seismological Research Letters 70, 154–160, as well as the [Zenodo DOI](https://zenodo.org/doi/10.5281/zenodo.10794857) for the version you are using..
+Crotwell, H. P. (2022).
+The TauP Toolkit (2.6.1).
+Zenodo. https://doi.org/10.5281/zenodo.10794858

 Comments, criticism and random remarks may be sent to taup@seis.sc.edu.